 Buying Residential Property in SpainA Legal and Practical Guide

-- Once you have agreed a price with the real estate agent for the purchase of the property, you should ideally appoint a lawyer straightaway and with whom you can easily communicate.
+- Once you have agreed a price with the real estate agent in Sotogrande for the purchase of the property, you should ideally appoint a lawyer straightaway and with whom you can easily communicate.
 With the lawyers in place and your agent advised of who you are using, the buying process begins.

 - The first contract to be signed is the preliminary contract; the ‘Contrato privado de compraventa’.
 This a legally binding contract signed by both parties, sometimes (but not essentially) in the presence of a notary.
 It gives a full description of the property for sale, details of both parties involved, outlines the sale price, any extra conditions particular to the sale, the completion date and the deposit paid which is normally 10% of the agreed purchase price.
 As surveys and searches are frequently carried out prior to signing, the preliminary agreement can be made conditional on their outcome.